mKoDba/RailwayTrafficLightController/Reliable_Controller_For_Railworks/Docs/README.md

-# RailworkController
-Railwork Project traffic light controller
+# Railway Traffic Light Controller
+Railway Traffic Light Controller Project

-This is a currcular project for the year 2018/2019 done at feup in the course of Eletronic Systems.
+This is a faculty project for the year 2018/2019 done at FEUP (Faculdade de Engenharia da Universidade do Porto) as part of the course Eletronic Systems.

-Authors are Joel Vaz and Mario Kodba
+Authors are Joel Vaz and Mario Kodba.

-Description:
+Goals of the project are:

--Make a Robust railwork traffic light control system based on a microcontroller ATMEGA328p
+- design a robust railway traffic light control system, which controls one green and one red light, based on a microcontroller ATMEGA328p

--Have two types of communication protocols synchronous and asynchronous
+- use two types of communication protocols (synchronous and asynchronous)

--Follow a testeability methodology and coding guidelines (For example philips healthcare)

--Microcontroller must have a test mode implemented
+- use memory testing algorithms

+- follow and stick to particular coding guideline (for example MISRA C)

+- use professional development methodology: project management, proper debugging techniques, use of version control

--Design and implement the laboratorial prototype using LEDS, sensors and microcontroller
+- design and implement the laboratorial prototype using LEDS, sensors and microcontroller

--Design the PCB industrial prototype using EAGLE CAD
+- design electrical scheme and PCB industrial prototype using EAGLE CAD